bigcommerce/dev-docs/docs/stencil-docs/customizing-checkout/paypal-smart-buttons.md

 ```

 <!-- theme: warning -->
 > #### Page Builder Customization
-> Adding the above keys to the <span class="fn">config.json</span> file will enable Smart Buttons on a Stencil theme, however, the merchant will **not** be able to customize button styles with Page Builder unless setting configurations are added to the <span class="fn">schema.json</span> file.
+> Adding the above keys to the `config.json` file will enable Smart Buttons on a Stencil theme, however, the merchant will **not** be able to customize button styles with Page Builder unless setting configurations are added to the `schema.json` file.